MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

 1. Select **OneDrive**.

 1. Make sure the **Recent** tab on the left navigation panel is selected.
-From the list that shows up, select the **Test-label.docx** document you created and to which you applied the Highly Confidential - All Employelabel .
+From the list that shows up, select the **Test-label.docx** document you created and to which you applied the Highly Confidential - All Employees label .
 Select **Next** and select **Attach**.
 Press **Send**.

 1. Check the email to which you sent the document.
 Note, the email may be directed to your junk folder.
-The email is successfully sent but When you attempt to open the attached word file, which was originally labeled as confidential - Finance, you'll see a notification that you do not have permission to open the document.
+The email is successfully sent but When you attempt to open the attached word file, which was originally labeled as Highly Confidential - All Employees, you'll see a notification that you do not have permission to open the document.

 1. Close Outlook, but keep the the browser tab to the Microsoft Purview home page open.